Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Abstract

 \section{Abstract}

 We prove that, given the Balmer spectrum of any essentially small monoidal-triangulated category, one has a classification of semiprime thick $\otimes$-ideals arising in terms of a ``pseudo-Hochster-dual'' of the noncommutative Balmer spectrum.
 This extends Balmer's classification of radical thick $\otimes$-ideals to noncommutative tensor-triangular geometry.
-To achieve this, we utilize the notion of support data for lattices and frames, under which the classification is a consequence of Stone duality.
-We also give a characterization for when the noncommutative Balmer spectrum behaves as it does in tensor-triangular geometry, that is, when it is a spectral space with quasi-compact opens given by complements of supports, and show that rigid centrally generated monoidal-triangulated categories satisfy this property.
+To achieve this, we utilize the notion of support data for lattices and frames, under which the classification follows via Stone duality.
+We also give a characterization for when the noncommutative Balmer spectrum behaves as it does in tensor-triangular geometry, that is, when it is a spectral space with quasi-compact opens given by complements of supports.
+Finally, we show that rigid centrally generated monoidal-triangulated categories satisfy this property, and we answer a question posed by Negron--Pevtsova regarding classification of one-sided $\otimes$-ideals via cohomological support.